Quark and Gluon Helicity Evolution at Small $x$: Revised and Updated: Helicity Evolution at Small

 Here we have applied the DLA simplifications to the parts of the integral kernel containing amplitudes $G$ and $\Gamma$.
 Note that the contributions of $G_1$ and $\Gamma_1$ defined in the decompositions \eqref{decomp} and \eqref{decomp2} vanish, due to a single Levi-Civita symbol $\epsilon^{ij}$ multiplying those functions in the $x_2$ integrals: it is impossible to make a non-zero scalar quantity out of a single transverse vector ${\un x}_{10}$ and one factor of $\epsilon^{ij}$.

-We now need to extract the DLA part of the kernel containing amplitudes $G_2$ and $\Gamma_2^\textrm{gen}$ in \eq{G_DLA_largeNc_evol1}.
-The $x_2$-integral in those terms appears to have no IR divergence and no UV divergence as $x_{20} \to 0$.
+We now need to extract the DLA part of the kernel containing amplitudes $G_2$ and $\Gamma_2^\textrm{gen}$ in \eq{G_DLA_largeNc_evol1}.\footnote{Here and below, when extracting DLA parts of various evolution equations, we will assume that the impact parameter-integrated amplitudes without transverse indices, $G, \Gamma, G_2, \Gamma_2$, etc., do not contain integer powers of the dipole sizes, $x_{10}$, $x_{21}$, $x_{20}$, etc., and the dependence on these distances enters the amplitudes only as perturbatively small ($\sim \sqrt{\alpha_s}$ or $\sim \alpha_s$) powers or logarithms of $x_{10}$, $x_{21}$, $x_{20}$, etc. This assumption is supported by the Born-level initial conditions (the inhomogeneous terms) shown below (see also \cite{Kovchegov:2016zex,Kovchegov:2017lsr}).} The $x_2$-integral in those terms appears to have no IR divergence and no UV divergence as $x_{20} \to 0$.
 However, there is a divergence at $x_{21} \to 0$, due to the first term in each square bracket: keeping those terms only we obtain

 The last term in \eq{G_DLA_largeNc_evol2} contains a power-law divergence as $x_{21} \to 0$: however, this divergence vanishes after angular averaging.
 Writing ${\un x}_{20} = {\un x}_{10} + {\un x}_{21}$ in that term, and expanding in the powers of $x_{21} \ll x_{10}$ while keeping only divergent terms as $x_{21} \to 0$, we get